 Fast forward to just about three years ago, when I started a blog again.
 I was a new stay-at-home mom and wanted to make money from home.
 I’d rediscovered blogging and was determined to figure it out this time.

-It was still confusing and a bit overwhelming, but after reading many articles about how to start a blog, I was ready.
+It was still confusing and a bit overwhelming, but after reading many articles about how to start a fitness blog, I was ready.

 Only this time, my experience was a stark contrast from the last.